 A few tricks quickly turned into several a weekend.
 Every time, her boyfriend would take all the money and use it to pay his bills and cover his drug habit.
 The threats to harm her mother and the fear of being arrested forced her to silently endure the abuse.

-It’s imperative for those of us working and interacting with young people regularly to see the signs of human trafficking and to say something—to the right group of people—as soon as we do.
+It’s imperative for those of us working and interacting with young people regularly to see the signs of human trafficking in schools and elsewhere.
+And then to say something — to the right group of people — as soon as we do.

 A Unique Opportunity